AlekVolsk/mod_articles_custom/README.md

-# mod_articles_custom
-Articles - List of arbitrary articles
+# Articles - List of arbitrary articles

+This module displays a list of manually specified articles

+Joomla 3.7 or later
+PHP 5.6 or later